Today, I interview Paul J. Zak, known as “Dr. Love.”

-Zak has done extensive research into discovering what chemical in our brain ultimately prompts us to love, which is vital to health & happiness.
+Zak did extensive research into discovering what chemical in our brain prompts us to love, which is vital to health & happiness.

 So much so, that this son of a prior Catholic nun has a new nickname.

 Paul J. Zak is a scientist, prolific author, and public speaker.
 His book “The Moral Molecule: The Source of Love and Prosperity” was published in 2012 and was a finalist for the Wellcome Trust Book Prize.

 He is founding Director of the Center for Neuroeconomics Studies and Professor of Economics, Psychology and Management at Claremont Graduate University.

 Dr. Zak also serves as Professor of Neurology at Loma Linda University Medical Center.
 He has degrees in mathematics and economics from San Diego State University, a Ph.D. in economics from University of Pennsylvania, and post-doctoral training in neuroimaging from Harvard.